AMcCall22/Memory-Game-Space/Testing.md

 Resets the game at any point by clicking i.e all cards to return to 'facedown' position.

-Reset both the 'Pairs' and 'Clicks' counter, allowing a new game to start.
+Reset both the 'Pairs' and 'Clicks' counter , allowing a new game to start.

 ###### Pass/Fail